iwdgo/xmlnsp/README.md

 A general [fix](https://go-review.googlesource.com/c/go/+/109855) is now abandoned for several reasons.
 It is based on Go 1.11 and cannot be rebased correctly.
-It should be considered as an archive.
+This branch is an archive.

 Issues handled by this commit are below:
   - golang/go#7113
   - golang/go#7535
-  - golang/go#8068, merged in Go 1.20 cycle
+  - golang/go#8068, merged and reverted in Go 1.20 cycle
   - golang/go#8535, merged in Go 1.20 cycle
   - golang/go#10538
   - golang/go#11431